Nathan Aké: Style of play

-Aké has been praised for his versatility, good passing range, reading the game quite well, being able to play at both full-back, centre-back and in defensive midfield, which has been attributed to a good work ethic, professionalism and gifted technique.
-His calmness on the ball and appearance have led to comparisons to former Dutch legend and Chelsea player Ruud Gullit.
+Aké has been praised for his versatility, passing range, reading of the game, ability to play at full back, centre-back, and in defensive midfield, which has been attributed to a good work ethic, professionalism and gifted technique.
+His calmness on the ball and appearance have led to comparisons to former Dutch international player Ruud Gullit.

+Aké is a strong and physical defender who is comfortable in one-on-one situations and is adept at making tackles and interceptions.
+He is also strong in the air and is capable of winning aerial duels in both boxes.
+Ake's reading of the game is another key part of his style of play, and he is often in the right position to make crucial blocks and clearances.